VoylinsGamedevJourney/gozen/COMPILING.md

 ## Step 2: Cloning repositories

-- Open a terminal in the desired directory and clone the Gozen repository
+- Open a terminal in the desired directory and clone the GoZen repository

     ```bash
     git clone --recurse-submodules https://github.com/VoylinsGamedevJourney/GoZen.git